Credits: C.A.ML.K - Rhythm & Roots exhibition - 2018, Tropemmuseum, Amsterdam NL

-It is based on research investigating the Trans-Atlantic cultural memory between Africa and the American
+It is based on embodied archiving research to navigate the Trans-Atlantic cultural memory between Africa and the American

-Despite time and geography, Caribbean and American dances still express African roots.
-Some community
+Despite time and geography, Caribbean and American dances still express African roots strongly.

-On the one hand, the podcast follows this evolution.
+On the one hand, the podcast leads the audience through these connections.

 On the other hand, it also questions the process of this

 transmission despite time, geography and very difficult living conditions in the Americas.

 Starting from May, C.A.ML.K is leading theoretical and practical (through dance practice) research in West Africa.

 She is part of the program "TRAINING DIASPORA AFRICA" at École Des Sables, Senegal.

 Follow what she does on her Instagram account.

 The first episodes of the podcast will be launched.